asciinema/asciinema-player/README.md

 Use any valid CSS `font-family` value, e.g `"'JetBrains Mono', Consolas, Menlo, 'Bitstream Vera Sans Mono', monospace"`.

+### `terminalLineHeight`

+Type: string

+Terminal line height override.

+It's _highly_ recommended to use `em` unit to make it relative to the font size, which can change dynamically (when player mounts on the page or enters full-screen mode).

+Defaults to `1.33333333em`.

 ## Keyboard shortcuts

 The following keyboard shortcuts are currently available (when the player